 It is well-known that foreigners in Taiwan have been sued for giving the middle finger and other gestures.
 There are multiple cases of foreigners and locals being sued for basically schoolyard insults for issues that do not really affect reputation, but rather “feelings.”

-The reason for the law being so weak is because it was changed in 2000 by Chen Chih-hsiang (陳志祥) and the Taipei Times outlines why:
+The reason for the law being so weak is explained by the Taipei Times:

 “The Council of Grand Justices determined that criminal liability, rather than civil proceedings, is a more appropriate means given the “circumstances of the country.”
 They did not elaborate on what circumstances they were referring to, but added: “If an intrusion of a person’s reputation can be resolved with civil compensation, then rich people would be able to defame others as much as they wish.
 This is not what constitutional protection is meant to be.”